nextcomputers/previous/readme.previous.txt

 Previous v2.0:
   > Adds support for multiple NeXTdimension boards.
   > Improves i860 timings to be closer to real hardware.

+Previous v2.1:
+  > Improves emulation efficiency.
+  > Removes NeXTdimension startup timing hack.
+  > Fixes bug that caused FLOGNP1 to give wrong results in rare cases.
+  > Fixes bug that caused FABS and FNEG to incorrectly handle infinity.
+  > Fixes bug that caused logarithmic functions to fail on NaN input.
+  > Fixes bug that caused incorrect results from DSP ROL and ROR.

  7) Running Previous